In case of slain journalist, negotiations, silence, then a chilling warning

 At the time, Islamic State was “busy, busy releasing and ransoming other hostages,” Balboni said.
 “We believed that the American and British captives were always going to be held for last.”

-Foley was one of dozens of journalists abducted in Syria during its 3-1/2-year civil war.
+Foley was one of dozens of journalists abducted in Syria during its three-and-a-half-year civil war.

 Not all of their names have been made public at the request of their families or news organizations that employ them.
 They include Sotloff and Austin Tice, who disappeared near Damascus in August 2012.
 Nothing has been heard of Tice since a brief video uploaded to the Internet in September 2012.